miigdm/doc/design.md

 ###Icons
 Pixelant Core use a lot of icons.
-Our choise is icon font (a font with icons as its glyphs).
+Our choice is icon font (a font with icons as its glyphs).
 We use web-service [icomoon](https://icomoon.io/) to generate icon font with needed icons.
 We can use unique icons for every project, even for small project.

 **Workflow for Designers:**